 "Beginning June 28, 2011, all cribs manufactured and sold (including resale) must comply with new and improved federal safety standards.
 The new rules, which apply to full-size and non full-size cribs, prohibit the manufacture or sale of traditional drop-side rail cribs, strengthen crib slats and mattress supports, improve the quality of hardware and require more rigorous testing.
-The details of the rule are available on CPSC’s website at www.cpsc.gov/businfo/frnotices/fr11/cribfinal.pdf.
 The new rules also apply to cribs currently in use at child care centers and places of public accommodation.
 By December 28, 2012, these facilities must use only compliant cribs that meet the new federal safety standards."

-- Plastic drop-side hardware can break or warp.
+- The plastic drop-side hardware can break or warp.

 - Some types of soft wood could allow the hardware to come loose faster.

-- Many parents install the drop-side upside-down, which can increase wear on hardware.
+- Parents can install the drop-side upside-down, which can increase wear on hardware.

-- Drop side pieces go missing over time and the cribs aren't re-assembled properly.
+- Drop side pieces can go missing over time, allowing the cribs to be misassembled.

+More than 20 different crib recalls were issued between 2007 and 2011, according to CPSC's recall archives.
 These recalls affected more than 11 million cribs from many different manufacturers.
-While the specific reasons for recall vary, nearly all of the recalls were issued because a durability or hardware problem created a gap in the crib where a child could become entrapped or suffocate.
+While the specific reasons for each recall vary, nearly all of them were issued because of a durability or hardware problem, which created a gap in the crib where a child could become entrapped or suffocate.

-In April 2009, Toys R Us announced that its stores would no longer order drop-side cribs because of the safety issues they present.
+Toys R Us announced that its stores would no longer order drop-side cribs because of the safety issues they present in April 2009.
 In an interview with the Wall Street Journal, Toys R Us Chief Executive Jerry Storch said, "There are enough concerns raised about drop-side cribs that we're moving forward and we're going to phase them out."

 - Check the CPSC website to see if your baby's crib has been recalled.
 Get a repair kit or exchange the crib if it is under recall.
 Do not try to repair a recalled crib on your own.